 4. Administration.
 Subject to Section 13(e) hereof, this Policy shall be interpreted, administered and operated by the Committee, which shall have complete authority, subject to the express provisions of this Policy, to interpret this Policy, to prescribe, amend and rescind rules and regulations relating to this Policy, and to make all other determinations necessary or advisable for the administration of this Policy.
 The Committee may delegate any of its duties hereunder to a subcommittee, or to such person or persons from time to time as it may designate.
 All decisions, interpretations and other actions of the Committee shall be final, conclusive and binding on all parties who have an interest in this Policy.
-No member of the Committee, nor any Person acting pursuant to authority delegated by the Committee, shall be liable for any action, omission, or determination relating to this Policy, and the Company shall, to the fullest extent permitted by law, indemnify and hold harmless each member of the Committee and each Person to whom any duty or power relating to the administration or interpretation of this Policy has been delegated, against any cost or liability arising out of any action, omission or determination relating to this arising out of any action, omission or determination relating to this Policy has been delegated by the Committee in bad faith and without reasonable belief that it was in the best interests of the Company.
+No member of the Committee, nor any Person acting pursuant to authority delegated by the Committee, shall be liable for any action, omission, or determination relating to this Policy, and hold harmless each member of the Committee and each Person to whom any duty or power relating to the administration or interpretation of this Policy, unless, in either case, such action, omission, or determination was taken or made by such member or other Person acting pursuant to authority delegated by the Commission or determination relating to this Policy, unless, in either case, such action, omission, or determination was taken or made by such member or other Person acting pursuant to authority delegated by the Committee in bad faith and without reasonable belief that it was in the best interests of the Company.